johnofmars/mm-github-pages-starter/_pages/get_started.md

 **Long Range**

-Pair with a sniper, focus on team shooting, using to deter pushes, shoot long range to maybe even double-tap.
+Pair with a sniper, focus on team shooting, using to deter pushes, shoot long range to maybe even double-tap someone who won't retreat.

 ># Practice, practice, practice.
 {: .text-center}